Building the Skill and Confidence Levels of Your Struggling Math Students (Grades 6-12)

-"I know it when you do it, but…" How many times have mathematics teachers heard this cry from our struggling students?
-The real translation of this statement is, "I do not know this concept."
+“I know it when you do it, but…” How many times have mathematics teachers heard this cry from our struggling students?
+The real translation of this statement is, “I do not know this concept.”
 Raising the ability and confidence level of our struggling students is no easy task, yet it can be accomplished using specific, proven strategies and approaches.
-In this live online seminar, Robert Gerver, an experienced and outstanding secondary math teacher, will powerfully enhance your effectiveness in working with your struggling grades 6-12 math students – whether you are teaching in-person or online.
+In this seminar, ROBERT GERVER, an experienced and outstanding secondary math teacher, will powerfully enhance your effectiveness in working with your struggling grades 6-12 math students.

 Ten Key Benefits of Attending

 - Support the Success of Your Struggling Grades 6-12 Math Students

 Discover the best, most powerful, classroom-proven ways to help struggling students be more successful in learning math … Outstanding practical strategies specifically designed for grades 6-12 math teachers – no matter what courses you teach and no matter where you teach